-Produced, written, directed, and narrated by well-lauded, veteran filmmaker Harry Moses, Guilty Until Proven Guilty shines a very dark light on the culture and politics of criminal justice—New Orleans style.
+Produced, written, directed, and narrated by well-lauded, veteran filmmaker Harry Moses, Guilty Until Proven Guilty shines a light on the corrupted culture and politics of criminal justice—New Orleans style.

 Moses covers the many laws, rules, regulations, and practices that feed abuse and injustice in the Parish’s criminal justice system, a system that is prima facie highly biased against African Americans.

 The film focuses on victim/defendant Tim Conerly who has, as of production, spent half of his life in prison despite no evidence.
 The good guy is public defender Will Snowden whose case load has been as high as 180 defendants.
 The bad guy—and he looks and sounds the part—is Orleans District Attorney Leon Cannizzaro, Jr. who has been in charge since 2008.
 Louisiana is one of two States in the United States that allows felony convictions with two of the 12 jurors to be dissenting.